 A whole food spin on a harvest classic: Deconstructed Pumpkin Pie!
 Pumpkin spiced kabocha squash, vanilla balsamic drizzle, and whipped coconut cream.
 YUM!

 A paleo pumpkin pie with a savory twist

 If you’re looking for a non-traditional take on pumpkin pie, this is it.
 Kabocha squash seasoned with salt, cinnamon, and pumpkin spice, coated with melted ghee, and then roasted until browned on the outside and perfectly tender on the inside.
 Top with fluffy vanilla coconut whipped cream and a drizzle of vanilla balsamic reduction, and you have a deconstructed, satisfyingly savory pumpkin pie recipe that you can enjoy as a dessert, a paleo Thanksgiving side dish, or a seasonal breakfast.

+This sugar-free pumpkin pie is more than sweet, it’s elegant!
 The components of this Deconstructed Pumpkin Pie really play on each other, taking the traditional flavors pumpkin pie flavors and cranking them up to 11.
 Here’s how it all comes together …

 Prep The Pumpkin

 I used kabocha squash for this recipe because it’s sweet and delicious.
 You can find it at most grocers this time of year.
 Halve it, seed it, and peel it (see the pictures for reference).
 Kabocha squash develops a flavor similar to chestnuts after roasting.